WING-NUS/SciAssist/README.md

 # Set device="cpu" if you want to use only CPU.
 The default device is "gpu".
 # pipleine = Summarization(device="cpu")
-pipeline = Summarization(device="gpu")
+summerizer = Summarization(device="gpu")

 text = """1 INTRODUCTION .
 Statistical learning theory studies the learning properties of machine learning algorithms , and more fundamentally , the conditions under which learning from finite data is possible .
 In this context , classical learning theory focuses on the size of the hypothesis space in terms of different complexity measures , such as combinatorial dimensions , covering numbers and Rademacher/Gaussian complexities ( Shalev-Shwartz & Ben-David , 2014 ; Boucheron et al. , 2005 ) .
 Another more recent approach is based on defining suitable notions of stability with respect to perturbation of the data ( Bousquet & Elisseeff , 2001 ; Kutin & Niyogi , 2002 ) .
 In this view , the continuity of the process that maps data to estimators is crucial , rather than the complexity of the hypothesis space .
 Different notions of stability can be considered , depending on the data perturbation and metric considered ( Kutin & Niyogi , 2002 ) .
-Interestingly , the stability and complexity approaches to characterizing the learnability of problems are not at odds with each other , and can be shown to be equivalent as shown in Poggio et al .
-( 2004 ) and Shalev-Shwartz et al . ( 2010 ) .
-In modern machine learning
+Interestingly , the stability and complexity approaches to characterizing the learnability of problems are not at odds with each other , and can be shown to be equivalent as shown in Poggio et al . ( 2004 ) and Shalev-Shwartz et al . ( 2010 ) .
-overparameterized models , with a larger number of parameters than the size of the training data , have become common .
+In modern machine learning overparameterized models , with a larger number of parameters than the size of the training data , have become common .
 The ability of these models to generalize is well explained by classical statistical learning theory as long as some form of regularization is used in the training process ( Bühlmann & Van De Geer , 2011 ; Steinwart & Christmann , 2008 ) .
 However , it was recently shown - first for deep networks ( Zhang et al. , 2017 ) , and more recently for kernel methods ( Belkin et al. , 2019 ) - that learning is possible in the absence of regularization , i.e. , when perfectly fitting/interpolating the data .
 Much recent work in statistical learning theory has tried to find theoretical ground for this empirical finding .
 Since learning using models that interpolate is not exclusive to deep neural networks , we study generalization in the presence of interpolation in the case of kernel methods .
-We study both linear and kernel least squares problems in this paper .
-Our Contributions : • We characterize the generalization properties of interpolating solutions for linear and kernel least squares problems using a stability approach .
+We study both linear and kernel least squares problems in this paper . """
-While the ( uniform ) stability properties of regularized kernel methods are well known ( Bousquet & Elisseeff , 2001 ) , we study interpolating solutions of the unregularized ( `` ridgeless '' ) regression problems . • We obtain an upper bound
-on the stability of interpolating solutions , and show that this upper bound is minimized by the minimum norm interpolating solution .
-This also means that among all interpolating solutions , the minimum norm solution has the best test error .
-In particular , the same conclusion is also true for gradient descent , since it converges to the minimum norm solution in the setting we consider , see e.g .
-Rosasco & Villa ( 2015 ) . • Our stability bounds show that the average stability of the minimum norm solution is controlled by the condition number of the empirical kernel matrix .
-It is well known that the numerical stability of the least squares solution is governed by the condition number of the associated kernel matrix ( see the discussion of why overparametrization is “ good ” in Poggio et al . ( 2019 ) ) .
-Our results show that the condition number also controls stability ( and hence , test error ) in a statistical sense .
-Organization : In section 2 , we introduce basic ideas in statistical learning and empirical risk minimization , as well as the notation used in the rest of the paper .
-In section 3 , we briefly recall some definitions of stability .
-In section 4 , we study the stability of interpolating solutions to kernel least squares and show that the minimum norm solutions minimize an upper bound on the stability .
-In section 5 we discuss our results in the context of recent work on high dimensional regression . """

 # For string
-source_text, summ = pipeline.predict(text, type="str")
+res = summerizer.predict(text, type="str")
 # For text
-source_text, summ = pipeline.predict("bodytext.txt", type="txt")
+res = summerizer.predict("bodytext.txt", type="txt")
 # For pdf
-source_text, summ = pipeline.predict("raw.pdf")
+res = summerizer.predict("raw.pdf")

 ```